ray-project/ray/doc/source/serialization.rst

 - If you need to pass a custom class into a remote function, you should call ``ray.register_class`` on the class **before defining the remote function**.

-- Whenever possible, use numpy arrays.
-This is generally good advice.
+- Whenever possible, use numpy arrays for maximum performance.

 Last Resort Workaround
 ----------------------

-If you find cases where Ray doesn't work or does the wrong thing, please `let us know`_ so we can fix it.
-In the meantime, you can do your own custom serialization and deserialization (for example by calling pickle by hand).
-Or by writing your own custom serializer and deserializer.
+If you find cases where Ray serialization doesn't work or does something unexpected, please `let us know`_ so we can fix it.
+In the meantime, you may have to resort to writing custom serialization and deserialization code (e.g., calling pickle by hand).

 .. _`let us know`: https://github.com/ray-project/ray/issues